Transportation Spend Management: It’s More Than Freight Audit and Payment (Freight Spend Analysis Included)

-Freight audit and payment is the start of freight data management.
-If done well, it opens the door to transportation spend management, which allows for carrier and transportation financial management and then logistics and supply chain optimization.
-Freight audit and payment is the foundation so you can rise through spend management maturity to eventually have a fully optimized supply chain.
+Freight audit and payment is the start of the data management involved in thorough freight spend analysis.
+If done well, it opens the door to comprehensive TSM, which allows for carrier and transportation financial management and then logistics and supply chain optimization.
+Freight audit and payment is the foundation so you can rise through actual spend management maturity to eventually have a fully optimized supply chain.

 Now, we’ll show you how freight audit and payment functions in any particular area, and how transportation spend management elevates that entire process.

-A major area of concern when it comes to supply chain management is billing errors.
+A major concern supply chain managers have is billing errors.
 They drain costs, resources, and operational efficiency.
 Remedying errors is important, but adjusting your operations gets to the root of the problem and eliminates these errors completely.